Psichologinės teorijos apie realybės suvokimą - www.Kristalai.eu

 Gestalt psychology

 Gestalt psychology emphasizes that the whole of perception is greater than the sum of its parts.
-It suggests that we naturally organize sensory information into meaningful patterns.
+It suggests we naturally organize sensory information into meaningful patterns.

-- Figure-background: separation of an object (figure) from the background.
+• Figure-ground: separating an object (figure) from the background.

 Constructivist theories